-A gazette notice was published on the local dailies on 12th June, 2013 with the aim of gazetting the Kikuyu Springs recharge areas as a groundwater protection zone and groundwater conservation areas.
+A gazette notice was published in the local dailies on 12th June 2013 with the aim of gazetting the Kikuyu Springs recharge areas as a groundwater protection zone and groundwater conservation areas.
 This raised a number of concerns from the public which required further clarification on the meaning and implications of gazettement to the communities living in the delineated areas proposed for gazettement.

 A series of sensitization and consultative meetings have been held since then;

-On 14th March 2014 WRA held a consultative forum with key stakeholders at Wida Highway Motel
+- On 14th March 2014, WRMA held a consultative forum with key stakeholders at Wida Highway Motel

-2 sensitization meetings were held between WRA and MCAs for Kikuyu, Lari, Kabete and Limuru Sub-County on September and October 2014
+- 2 sensitization meetings were held between WRMA and MCAs for Kikuyu, Lari, Kabete and Limuru Sub-County on September and October 2014

-A consultative meeting between WRA and Kiambu Members of Parliament was held on 3rd December 2014 at the Intercontinental Hotel, where the MPs requested WRA to develop the Management Guidelines to be discussed with all involved stakeholders before the actual gazettement process takes place
+- A consultative meeting between WRMA and Kiambu Members of Parliament was held on 3rd December 2014 at the Intercontinental Hotel, where the MPs requested WRMA to develop the Management Guidelines to be discussed with all involved stakeholders before the actual gazettement process takes place

-A consultative meeting between WRA, the MCAs and CECs from County Government of Kiambu was held on 17th January 2017 at the Kilimo Grand Resort Hotel, Thogoto
+- A consultative meeting between WRMA, the MCAs, and CECs from County Government of Kiambu was held on 17th January 2017 at the Kilimo Grand Resort Hotel, Thogoto

-A three-day meeting shall be held in 31st January to 2nd February 2017 between WRA and a great number of stakeholders in order to extensively sensitize and exploit any issues before the actual gazettement.
-This meeting is also meant to adopt the draft Management Guidelines to be followed one the gazettement of the rea is done.
+- A three-day meeting was held on 31st January to 2nd February 2017 between WRMA and a great number of stakeholders in order to extensively sensitize and exploit any issues before the actual gazettement.
+The agenda of the meeting was to adopt the draft Management Guidelines to be followed once the gazettement of the area is done.